 - Winter Tires.
 Stability control and brakes only work properly if the vehicle’s tires have grip on the road.
 Special winter tires have edges for improved bite and traction.
 These tires have the best effect when a small amount of precipitation is on the roadway.
 Many newer models also have automated systems with settings designed for winter-weather travel.

 In addition to the 3 above features, it is a good idea to remember no safeguards can completely protect you from winter-weather accidents.
 Drivers should always slow down, remain attentive to danger, and buckle up.
-If you have questions or are involved in a car accident, give us a call at Bley & Evans Trial Attorneys at (844) 443-8385.
+If you have questions or are involved in a winter-weather accident, give us a call at Bley & Evans Trial Attorneys at (844) 443-8385.